OctoPrint/plugins.octoprint.org/_plugins/mmu2filamentselect.md

 featuredimage: /assets/img/plugins/mmu2filamentselect/octoprusa.png

+compatibility:
+  python: ">=2.7,<4"

 ---

 ![logo](/assets/img/plugins/mmu2filamentselect/octoprusa.png)

-This plugin shows a dialog to select the filament when a print on a Prusa printer with MMU2 is startet in single mode.
+This plugin shows a dialog to select the filament when a print on a Prusa printer with MMU2 is started in single mode.

 The dialog is shown, when the plugin detects a 'Tx' command in the gcode.